Modified defect relation for Gauss maps of minimal surfaces with hypersurfaces of projective varieties in subgeneral position: Introduction and Main results

 {\bf Theorem E}\ (D. D. Thai and S. D. Quang \cite{QT}).\ {\it Let $S$ be a complete minimal surface in $\R^m$.
 Let $V,\{Q_i\}_{i=1}^q,d,M$ be as in Theorem \ref{1.1}.
 Assume that the Gauss map $g:S\rightarrow V\subset\P^n(\C)$ is nondegenerate over $I_d(V)$.
 Then we have }

-On the other hand, for the case of minimal surface with finite total curvature and the Gauss map is ramified at least $m_j$ over $Q_j\ (1\le j\le q)$, in a recent work \cite{QTT} the author with D. D. Thai and S. D. Quang showed a sharper defect relation (cf. \cite[Theorem 1.2]{QTT}) as follows
+On the other hand, for the case of minimal surface with finite total curvature and the Gauss map is ramified at least $m_j$ over $Q_j\ (1\le j\le q)$, in a recent work \cite{QTT} the author with D. D. Thai and P. D. Thoan showed a sharper defect relation (cf. \cite[Theorem 1.2]{QTT}) as follows

-Without the condition ``ramified over hyperplanes'', for the case of linear nondegenerate Gauss map and hyperplanes $\{H_i\}_{i=1}^q$ of $\P^n(\C)$ in $N$-subgeneral position, P. H. Ha \cite{Ha18b} showed that
+Without the condition ``ramified over targets'', for the case of linear nondegenerate Gauss map and hyperplanes $\{H_i\}_{i=1}^q$ of $\P^n(\C)$ in $N$-subgeneral position, P. H. Ha \cite{Ha18b} showed that

 Our second purpose in this paper is to generalize all above results to the case of hypersurfaces of projective varieties in subgeneral position and without the condition ``ramified over hypersurfaces''.
 Our second main result is stated as follows. \begin{theorem} Let $S$ be a complete minimal surface with finite total curvature in $\R^m$.
 Let $V,\{Q_i\}_{i=1}^q,d,M$ be as in Theorem \ref{1.1}.
 Assume that the Gauss map $g:S\rightarrow V$ is nondegenerate over $I_d(V)$.
 Then we have